Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ***"Verily Allāh has delegated an angel in the womb who says: ‘O my Lord, a semen drop.
 O my Lord, a clot.
 O my Lord, a lump of flesh.’
 Then when Allāh – ‘azza wa jalla – has
     finished its creation, he (i.e. the angel) says: ‘O my Lord, unhappy or happy, male or female, and what is the provisions and when is the death?’
 Then this is written (when he  is still) in the stomach of the mother."*** (Sahīh Muslim)

-And Al-Walīd ibn ‘Ubādah ibn As-Sāmit (رضي‬ الله عنهما‬) said:
+And Al-Walīd ibn ‘Ubādah ibn As-Sāmit (رضي الله عنهما) said:

 *"My father – (رحمه الله)– advised me and said: ‘O my son.
 I advise you to believe in the Qadar, the good of it and the bad of it, because if you don’t believe in it, then Allāh will enter you into
   Hellfire.’
 He said: And I heard the Prophet (ﷺ) say: ‘The first thing Allāh created was the pen, then He said to it: ‘Write.’
 It said: ‘And what should I write.’
 He said: ‘So